 - Light numbers.
 With this type the needle moves across a range of arbitrary numbers, the number indicated is manually transferred to the calculator.
-On some examples the film speed can be pre-set on the calculator, in which case setting the light number on the calculator, will indicate the shutter speed / aperture pairs.
+On some examples the film speed can be pre-set on the calculator, in which case setting the light number on the calculator, will indicate the shutter speed and aperture pairs.
 The popular Weston Master range is of this type.
 On others the light number was set against the film speed (fig. E4).

 - Align value.
 A value (perhaps the film speed, shutter speed or aperture) on the calculator is moved to align with the meter needle.
-The calculator will then show the correct shutter speed / aperture pairs.
+The calculator will then show the correct shutter speed and aperture pairs.
 Coloured bands or channels were often drawn between the calculator and the scale over which the needle moves.
 This solved dimensional differences and, since the channels could have different widths, the problem of the needle not moving a uniform amount for a uniform change in light level (fig. E6).

 - Align needle.
 The needle is brought to a fixed point usually by introducing a variable resistance or altering the light reaching the cell.
 In moving the needle the calculation dials are moved.
 Used on the Zeiss Helios and many cameras with built-in meters (fig. E7).

-Depending on the configuration of the meter the result may simply be a single shutter speed / aperture pair, more useful is when the complete range of pairings is shown allowing the photographer to choose the most suitable.
+Depending on the configuration of the meter the result may simply be a single shutter speed and aperture pair, more useful is when the complete range of pairings is shown allowing the photographer to choose the most suitable.
 Also helpful is when the film speed can be pre-set on the meter rather than having to set it for each reading.